brandtamos/hyperfixed-discord-bot/docs/faq.md

 ### Q: Are there other hidden features?
 A: The bully tracking system has some fun letter replacement features.
 Try different `!*ully` commands and see what happens!

+### Q: What's up with the blimp references?
+A: Sit down, let me tell you 15 stories about piloting a blump.